MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-user-interfaces.md

 # Designing User Interfaces

-**Jacob W writes an intro here**
+**!!!
+Maybe Jacob W writes more/better intro here !!!**

 The user interface for [!INCLUDE[prod_short](includes/prod_short.md)] consists of many types of components, such as

-- *Role Centers*.
+* *Role Centers*.
 These serve as personalized dashboards tailored to specific user roles.
 They provide quick access to relevant information, tasks, and reports.
 * Pages*.
 Business Central’s interface is organized into pages.
 These can be list pages, displaying records in a tabular format, or card pages, showing detailed information for a single record.
 Pages display fields, which represent data elements within records.
 Users input or view data in these fields.
 * Actions*.
 Users can perform actions such as creating, editing, deleting, or posting records.
 These actions are available through buttons on the pages.
 * *Views*.
 Views allow users to filter and sort data on pages.
 They define how records are displayed.